 The authors also tested for an interaction of Switching with RSA.
 This interaction effect was significant in only 3 of the 9 analyses (table 1-3).
 Like the main effect of switching, this interaction effect was non-significant twice as often as it was significant.

-And yet, the authors this interaction as illuminating the QWERTY effect.
-How?
+And yet, the authors discuss this interaction as illuminating the QWERTY effect.
+How do they arrive at this conclusion?
 By subdividing the data post-hoc, the authors observed an intriguing-seeming pattern, pieces of which were significant in two of their analyses.
 From pg.
 12:

 “Number of hand switches was not a significant predictor of valence.
 However, the interaction between switches and RSA was significant [in the analysis of all corpora combined].
 To examine this effect, we coded words as more right-handed (+1SD RSA), equally right-left (RSA = 0) or more left-handed (-1SD RSA) in a simple slopes analysis.
 Left-handed words showed a non-significant positive effect of switches on valence (b = .014), while right-handed words showed a significant negative effect of switches on valence (b = -.048).
 This finding indicated that if words are being typed on the right hand, generally, we like words that do not switch back and forth, while words typed on the left hand are more pleasant if they switch back to the right hand.”